antistatique/drupal-timesup/README.md

 * `timesup:hourly`: Will invalidate content every hour
 * `timesup:minutely`: Will invalidate content every minute

+Timesup also expose a some less-relative cache invalidation.

+* `timesup:midnight`: Will invalidate content every day at midnight

 ## Times'up versions

 Times'up is only available for Drupal 8 !